-Initiatives to choose from: Adopt a Coral and a Tree with upcoming programmes to Adopt a Dolphin and an Artificial Nesting Box.
-Participants will be given a certificate and updates.
+Upcoming initiatives to choose between four programmes - Adopt a Dolphin, a Coral, a Tree and an Artificial Nesting Box.
+Participants will be given a certificate and regular updates.

-Purchase
+- Purchase

 Select an item from our merchandise including products created by our pillar partner NGOs, and a specially developed range for The Datai Pledge.